The Welcoming Center: History

 The Welcoming Center was founded in 2003 by Anne O'Callaghan to address the barriers that immigrants face in finding employment in their new country.

-Trained as a physical therapist at the University of Dublin (Trinity College) School of Medicine and the Oswestry and North Staffordshire School of Physiotherapy in Ireland, O'Callaghan came to the United States in 1970.
+Trained as a physical therapist at Trinity College Dublin School of Medicine and the Oswestry and North Staffordshire School of Physiotherapy in Ireland, O'Callaghan came to the United States in 1970.

 As a physical therapist with foreign credentials, O'Callaghan faced numerous hurdles in becoming licensed to practice in Pennsylvania.
 After successfully completing the long process to become licensed, O'Callaghan worked in the physical therapy field for twenty years as a practitioner, college-level instructor, and service director.
 She brought her entrepreneurial skills to the founding and building of a software development company to serve the home health care industry.

 In 1999, O'Callaghan began volunteering at a small center for Irish immigrants in Delaware County, Pennsylvania.
 It was there that she saw that there were many other immigrants like her who were having trouble navigating the job market.
 Faced with the need for a centralized organization promoting immigrants' economic self-sufficiency and civic engagement, O'Callaghan founded the Welcoming Center for New Pennsylvanians in 2003.

 In 2021, the organization announced that it had renamed itself to The Welcoming Center.